ProjectAthenia/api/README.md

 # Athenia App Read Me

 ## Project Setup

-In order to get everything ready you will need to make sure that you have vagrant, virtualbox, ansible and the vagrant hosts plugin installed in your system.
-Once you have that setup run `vagrant up dev` in order to allow the development environment to build.
+In order to get everything ready you will need to make sure that you have docker installed in your system.
+Once you have that setup, you are going to want to setup your docker environment by running `cd .env.example .env` in the root of the project.
+After that run `docker compose build` in order to allow the development environment to build.
+You can now run `docker compose up` to bring the environment up.

-Once the vagrant has been installed the project dependencies will need to be installed.
-In order to do this login to the vm with `vagrant ssh dev`, and then run `sudo su` to become the super user.
-Once you are the super user run `cd /vagrant/code` in order to navigate to the projects root directory.
-Then run `composer install` in order to install all project dependencies.
+### Accessing the Environment

+A handy little script has been included at the root named `dev_login.sh`, which will log you into the PHP app container when ran.
+Within that container, you can interact with artisan and phpunit with full access to the docker PHP environment.

+### Setting up the App

-The final bit of setup has to do with setting up the remaining environment variables.
-In order to do this run `cd .env.example .env` from within the project root in the vagrant.
-Then run `php artisan key:generate && php artisan jwt:secret` in order to generate the application hashes needed.
+The final bit of setup has to do with setting up the remaining environment variables for the actual app.
+In order to do this run `cd .env.example .env` from within the code directory.
+In your env file, while running in docker, make sure your `DB_HOST` variable is set to `mysql`.
+The mysql test DB is configured as if it is always running in docker.

+Within the api-php container you then want to run `php artisan key:generate && php artisan jwt:secret` from the root of the shared mount.
 Finally run `php artisan migrate` in order to get the database setup, and finish the setup.
+You can then run `./vendor/bin/phpunit` to verify the tests are running, and passing.
+Finally, on your host, you can attempt to access the web server from http://localhost:{EXPOSED_HTTP_PORT}/v1/status where you should see a simple JSON with status OK.

-## Swagger
+## Development

-This project uses swagger to generate api documentation.
-The swagger file is located in docs/swagger.json - and should be double checked whenever changes are made to inline swagger docs.

-To generate a fresh copy of swagger.json, run the following command from the root of the project within the VM:

-`code/vendor/bin/swagger code/app --output docs/`

-Model definitions should all be located at the bottom of a PHP model with all available API properties listed there.
-Each repository should also have a comment block at the bottom of the class that defines the array variables for swagger.
+This app is a slightly customized laravel app.
+Most of the docs for Laravel will explain how to do everything you may want to do within this app.

-## Defining Routes
+### Defining Routes

 When you want to create a new set of routes there are a number of steps that you should do.
 Inside of the HTTP namespace you will find that there are two very important directories `Core` and `V1`.
 Each of these directories contain a set of controllers.
 The controllers in `Core` are all abstract, and are not meant to be implemented directly.
 The controllers in `V1` are the controllers that should be implemented for the API, and the ones in this project are simple extensions of the ones in the `Core` directory.